AliBee87/Reactive-Salmon/README.md

   - In this file, go to config -> allowedOrigins
   - On line 5, input 'http://localhost:3000'
   - Save document
+  - Then you will have to enter `npm run dev` to get the server going.

 ## To Run Reactive-Salmon

  In your terminal, input
  ```
   npx create-react-app salmonreact